Summer Internship 2023 at the Max Planck Institute for Astronomy (MPIA) in Heidelberg

 1) Register at the online application portal

-2) Upload the three documents in three separate PDF files in the web portal (note: only PDF is accepted):
+2) Upload the following four required documents in four separate PDF files in the web portal (note: only PDF is accepted):

-We first select candidates based on their grades; recommendation letters, previous research experience, technical expertise and motivation.
-In a second stage, for short-listed candidates, we search for a good supervision match based on the student interests, schedule, and expertise.
+We first select candidates based on preparation in astronomy, their previous research experience, technical expertise, motivation and grades.
+In the second stage, for short-listed candidates, we review the recommendation letters and search for a good supervision match based on the students’ interests, schedule, and expertise.
+There are no minimum requirements candidates need to meet to be considered.
+All applications are reviewed.

-Important note for non-EU nationals, seeking a Bachelor degree: due to administrative constraints (visa), the internship must take place while the applicant is still studying for their Bachelor, to the internship final day.
+Important note for non-EU nationals seeking an internship for their Bachelor’s degree due to administrative visa constraints: the internship must take place while the applicant is still studying for their Bachelor’s to the final day of the internship.
 The student must obtain their degree on a day (graduation date) after the end of the internship.
-This does not apply to students holding a Master (and technically ready to start a Ph.D.).
+It does not apply to students holding a Master’s (and technically ready to start a Ph.D.).
+In addition, Bachelor students must have at least four completed semesters at the beginning of the internship (May/June, 2024) to be eligible for a visa.

 The Max Planck Society is an equal opportunity employer.
 Applications from women, persons with disabilities, and minorities are particularly welcome.
 The MPIA supports its employees in the search for suitable child care.
-For questions concern- ing promoting equal opportunity for all employees and prospective employees at MPIA, please contact the Equal Opportunity Officer Eva Schinnerer (equality@mpia.de) and regarding disabilities guidelines and regulations please contact Ralf Launhardt (sbv@mpia.de).
+For questions concerning promoting equal opportunity for all employees and prospective employees at MPIA, please contact the Equal Opportunity Officer (equality@mpia.de) and regarding disabilities guidelines and regulations please contact Ralf Launhardt (sbv@mpia.de).